Organ Donation: Are You Opting In Or Out?

 - Carry a Donor Card.
 This indicates your consent to organ donation and your card will be sent to you once you have registered on the NHS Organ Donation Register.

-If you are thinking about preparing a Will in order to make your wishes clear then our team of experienced lawyers are happy to assist you with this process.
-You are welcome to contact our offices at any time for a free initial appointment.
+If you are thinking about preparing a Will in order to make your wishes clear then our team of experienced Teesside solicitors are happy to assist you with this process.
+You are welcome to contact our north east offices at any time for a free initial appointment.